What Are The Financial Metrics That A Startup Must Track

 1. Understanding the financial health: By tracking your startup revenue, you will be able to understand whether your startup is able to grow, allowing you to make intelligent decisions about resource allocation, pricing, and other key business issues.

 1. New opportunities: By showing consistent revenue growth, you can draw investors' interest and secure funding.
 In addition, you will find opportunities to expand your business and get into new markets.
+Additionally, understanding these metrics can be invaluable if you're planning to sell a business, as strong financial performance often attracts potential buyers and increases the value of your startup.

 1. Operational efficiency: By comparing revenue to expenses, you can determine whether you are operating at a profit or loss and identify areas where you can improve.
 You will find out which products and services perform better and which one seeks improvement.